partigabor/occupational-gender-bias/README.md

 # occupational-gender-bias

-### Intro

-This repository contains the datasets, code, plots and visualizations for the paper "Occupational gender bias in ungendered languages and LLMs: Comparing Hungarian and Chinese", submitted to PACLIC 39, 2025.
+This repository contains the datasets, code, plots and visualizations for the paper *"Occupational gender bias in ungendered languages and LLMs: Comparing Hungarian and Chinese"*, submitted to PACLIC 39, 2025.

 ### Key files:
 - Code and analysis: `main.ipynb` (Python notebook)